mesuutt/outbox2kafka/README.md

     event_type character varying(255) NOT NULL,
     payload text NOT NULL,
     metadata text,
-    created timestamp with time zone NOT NULL, processed_at timestamp with time zone
+    created_at timestamp with time zone NOT NULL, processed_at timestamp with time zone
 );
 ```